dart-lang/language/working/macros/feature-specification.md

 could be shadowed by another identifier in the library.

-To enable a macro to safely emit a reference to a known identifier, there is a `ResolvedIdentifier` subtype of `Code`.
-This class takes both a simple name for the identifier (no prefix allowed), as well as a library uri, where that identifier should be looked up.
+To enable a macro to safely emit a reference to a known identifier, there is a `Identifier` subtype of `Code`.
+This class takes both a simple name for the identifier (no prefix allowed), as well as a library URI, where that identifier should be looked up.

-The generated code should be equivalent to adding a new import to the library, with the specified uri and a unique prefix.
+The generated code should be equivalent to adding a new import to the library, with the specified URI and a unique prefix.
 In the code the identifier will be emitted with that unique prefix followed by its simple name.

 Note that technically this allows macros to add references to libraries that